alexandermaat99/waitingtofly/RESEND_EMAIL_SETUP.md

 ## Customization

-To customize the email template, edit:
+To customize the email templates, edit:
 - `lib/email.ts` - Email HTML/text templates
 - Email includes your brand colors and styling
-- Modify the `sendOrderConfirmationEmail` function to add/change content
+- Modify the `sendOrderConfirmationEmail` function to customize customer emails
+- Modify the `sendAdminOrderNotificationEmail` function to customize admin notifications